 Red Peak Passprint

 The itinerary below is merely a sample.
 Beginning trail heads, trails hiked and daily distances hiked may vary.
-A 5 day route is the same 51 mile loop, just more aggressive.

 *Route Variation - Our specific hiking route and campsites on each departure are dependent upon permit availability.